languang/Tencent-Hunyuan-Large/README.md

 &nbsp;

 ## Related News
+* 2024.11.5 TI Platform has integrated Hunyuan-Large model already, you can easily train and deploy it in just a few steps.
+Visit Chat with Hunyuan-Large to experience real-time conversations with the model, and explore Hunyuan-Large Best Practice on TI to create your own customized Hunyuan-Large model.
 * 2024.11.5 We have open-sourced **Hunyuan-A52B-Pretrain**, **Hunyuan-A52B-Instruct**, and **Hunyuan-A52B-Instruct-FP8** on Hugging Face.
 We also released a technical report and a training and inference operations manual, providing detailed information on the model's capabilities and the procedures for training and inference.